Quality Housing Program NYC(Last Updated On: September 15, 2019)

 There are additional zoning deductions that will allow a developer to make a larger building when using quality Housing.
 QHP also has additional requirements that increase the quality of the building.
 This is a trade off you make a better building and you get more floor area allowed by zoning.

 Elevated Ground Floor Zoning Deduction

-Quality Housing buildings with an elevated ground floor entered by stairs, ramp, or lift with apartments on the first floor can have some zoning deductions. this deduction can be allied to the entryway of the building.
+Quality Housing buildings with an elevated ground floor entered by stairs, ramp, or lift with apartments on the first floor can have some zoning deductions.
+This deduction can be applied to the entryway of the building.
 You can deduct 100 square feet for every 1 foot above the curb of the first floor.
 The maximum deduction is 500 square feet.

 If the first floor is 3 feet above the curb you can deduct 300 square feet from the entryway or vestibule area.